A Global Torelli Theorem for Calabi-Yau Manifolds: The Period Map

-We remark that our method of proving the global Torelli theorem for polarized and marked Calabi-Yau manifold applies without change to the Teichm\"{u}ller spaces of more general projective manifolds with trivial canonical line bundle, including polarized and marked hyperk\"{a}hler manifolds and K3 surfaces.
-In these cases the Teichm\"{u}ller spaces are inside symmetric domains of non-compact type, so naturally have global holomorphic affine flat coodinates.
+We remark that our method of proving the global Torelli theorem for polarized and marked Calabi-Yau manifold applies without change to the case of more general projective manifolds with trivial canonical line bundle, including polarized and marked hyperk\"{a}hler manifolds and K3 surfaces.
+In these cases the Teichm\"{u}ller spaces can be embedded inside symmetric domains of non-compact type, so naturally have global holomorphic affine flat coodinates.